How to get started with your preferred CI/CD integration. Learn how to set it up for the first time and how to get help.Documentation Index

 .100address for yourPrivate-1network (usually,10.221.188.100), prefixed withhttp.
 For example:http://10.221.188.100. - For clusters deployed with Orka 2.1 or later, it’s the

-.20address for yourPrivate-1network (usually10.221.188.20). prefixed withhttp.
+.20address for yourPrivate-1network (usually10.221.188.20), prefixed withhttp.
 For example:http://10.221.188.20. - You can also use

 https://<orka-domain>andhttps://<custom-domain>(if configured).
-To get the Orka domain for your Orka cluster, contact MacStadium.
+To get the Orka domain for your Orka cluster, contact MacStadium support.
 To use an external custom domain, see here.

 http://<orka-IP>, https://<orka-domain>, and https://<custom-domain> interchangeably in your workflows.

-3. Pick your CI/CD integration
+3. Pick Your CI/CD Integration

 Go to Orka Tools & Integrations and review the latest list of available integrations.
 Pick the one you want to use and navigate to its detailed setup instructions (usually available in the respective repo or official integration page).4.
-Create a service account and get a token
+Create a Service Account and Get a Token

 Orka clusters now require authentication via Single Sign-On or via service account token.
 Service accounts are intended for use with CI/CD integrations.
 They don’t require username/password credentials to log in and let CI/CD integrations bypass the browser login via the Orka3 CLI.
-The tokens for service accounts also have an extended duration of 1 year.orka-default namespace and obtain a valid token for it.
-If you need your CI/CD integration to be able to work in additional namespaces, you need to create the service account in the respective namespace or configure the respective role bindings.
+The tokens for service accounts also have an extended duration of 1 year.orka3 sa token and store it as a secret in your CI/CD system.
+Use it to authenticate the integration with your Orka cluster.

-5. Create the template for your permanent or ephemeral agent
+5. Create the Template for Your Permanent or Ephemeral Agent

 - Check if there are any VM configs on your environment.